terezaif/tereza-coaching/src/sections/about.md

 <br>

-I’ve worked with companies like XING and Free Now, building data products and growing data talent.
+I’ve worked with companies like XING, Free Now and neuefische, building data products and growing data talent.
 Now, I help people in data step into leadership roles with clarity and confidence, so they can make a real impact without feeling stuck or overlooked.

 <br>